misasimic/pa_core_logic/README.md

 # pa_core_logic

-This is core demo app.
-Which will be used in another app running in the cloud.
+This is a core demo app.
+Code from here will be used in another app running in the cloud.
-This "service" does not depend on concrete cloud provider.
+This "service" does not depend on a concrete cloud provider.

-This is temporal demo app.
+This is a temporal demo app.
 Which just shows the coding style and architecture thoughts.

-In final app. this exactly the same code for folders _security_ and _sendGrid_ will be copied to the project and app will work.
+In the final app, exactly the same code for folders _security_ and _sendGrid_ will be copied to the project and app will work.

-Layer above this will generate HTML and using required methods from this app.
+The layer above this will generate HTML and use the required methods from this service.

-The main folder is security which has users.js file (The main file with core app logic)
+The main folder is security which has the users.js file (The main file with core app logic)

-"Users" apply repository pattern - and does not depend on concrete db.
+The code organization applies best practices and design patterns. for example it does not depend on concrete db.

 It asks from cloud_provider "getKeyValueStorage", our cloud client code will provide that service which then stores data in concrete DB.

-cloud folder simulates cloud env services and works locally.
+cloud folder simulates cloud services and works locally.

 It covers next functionalities: